List of books in The Railway Series: Gallant Old Engine

 After his accident with slate trucks, Peter Sam loses his old funnel and gets a new one to improve his steaming.
 Sir Handel has been given new wheels but soon gets into a fight with a rude steamroller named George.
 Duncan is jealous and feels overworked.
-Skarloey is shocked at Duncan's attitude, and tells the others about the time when Rheneas saved the railway, eventually changing Duncan's attitude.
+Skarloey is shocked at this and tells the others about the time when Rheneas saved the railway, eventually changing Duncan's attitude.
 At the end of the book, Rheneas returns from his overhaul.